finnishmiko/Cheat_Sheets/Azure.md

 Note that default caching rules is set to 7 days expiration.
 At least `service-worker.js` should be bypassed so that new SW version is recognized.
 Also note that the UI indicator needs to be implemented to React code.

 Cache at Azure CDN can be cleared from Azure Portal using Purge feature.

+## Static web app

+Custom domain sertificate auto renewal uses http-token method.
+And for that to work add `.well-known/pki-validation/fileauth.txt` file, so that digicert can validate the domain.

 ## Deploy React Web App from local Git repository